 An ostomy is a surgically created opening in your abdomen that allows waste to leave your body and collect in a bag.
 Deciding what to eat with an ostomy bag is an individual decision.
 Everybody reacts differently to foods and these reactions do not change as a result of the ostomy.
 Certain foods are known to cause gas, lead to constipation or diarrhea and other digestive difficulties; it may be best to simply avoid these foods.
 When you have an ostomy bag, you should try new food at home, one at a time, to see what effect they may have before eating them in a public situation.
+Keeping track of everything you eat by using a food diary is also helpful.
 The American College of Surgeons explain that an ileostomy is when your ostomy bag connects to the small intestine, and you usually have a watery stool, while a coloscopy connects to the large intestine and your stool is larger and firmer.

 Gas Producing Foods